10xEngineersQualityProgramming/FalseJS/README.md

 The 10 attempts to get the value of false ensure that if one fails, it will go on to the next, so if JavaScript breaks one, there will still be more attempts.
 This is an alternative to the library `false` by mde, which uses the hardcoded boolean value `false` (which I believe they are trying to resolve on the sister library `true`, which will probably be passed down to the `false` library), and is way too short.
 FalseJS is way better.
 It includes checks for whether your computer is on fire as well, just in case it *is* on fire.

+If you're looking for a more lightweight package that returns `false`, use [false-value](https://github.com/js-constant/false-value).

 ## Installation

 Install FalseJS with your favorite package manager.